haijunsu-osu/ik_puma560_notes/README.md

 where $T_1, T_2, ..., T_6$ are the DH transformation matrices for each joint, constructed as described above.

-Step 5. **Apply Base and Tool Transforms**: The final pose is obtained by applying the base and tool transforms to the arm transformation:

 	$$
 	T = G \times T_{arm} \times H